NetApp/trident/README.md

 7. Make sure the `tridentctl` CLI tool, which is included in the installer bundle, is accessible through the `$PATH` environment variable.

-8. Register the backend from step 5 with Trident once Trident is running:
+8. Assuming the Trident deployment is running in namesapce `trident`, register the backend from step 5 with Trident:

     ```bash
-	$ tridentctl create backend -f setup/backend.json
+	$ tridentctl create backend -n trident -f setup/backend.json
 	```

-	Note that you can configure and register a backend different from the one used for the etcd volume here.
+	Note that `-n trident` is not required if you are running in namespace `trident` and that you can configure and register a backend different from the one used for the etcd volume here.

 9. Configure a [storage class](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#storageclasses)
 	that uses this backend.
 This will allow Trident to provision volumes on